 We expect to receive estimated net proceeds of approximately \$ million from this offering (assuming an initial offering price of \$ per common unit, the mid-point of the price range set forth on the cover page of this prospectus), after deducting the estimated underwriting discount, the structuring fee and offering expenses.
-We intend to distribute all of the net proceeds of this offering to OCI Chemical.
+We intend to pay a portion of the net proceeds to Wyoming Co. in exchange for the contribution of its 10.02% limited partner interest in OCI Wyoming to us and distribute all of the remaining net proceeds of this offering to OCI Chemical.

-If the underwriters exercise their option to purchase additional common units in full, the additional net proceeds to us would be approximately \$ million (assuming an initial public offering price per common unit of \$, the mid-point of the price range set forth on the cover page of this prospectus).
+If the underwriters exercise their option to purchase additional common units in full, the additional net proceeds to us would be approximately \$ million (assuming an initial public offering price per common unit of \$ , the mid-point of the price range set forth on the cover page of this prospectus).
 We intend to distribute the net proceeds from any exercise of such option to OCI Chemical.
 If the underwriters do not exercise their option to purchase additional common units, we will issue common units to OCI Holdings upon the expiration of the option for no additional consideration.
 Please see "Use of Proceeds."